hygraph/status/site/content/incidents/schema-changes-degraded-performance.md

 **Update**: Our EU-West region is slowly recovering.
 We are continuing to monitor this region. {{< track "2018-05-10T10:10:00.000Z" >}}

 **Update**: We are now working on getting the degraded schema changes performance up to speed! {{< track "2018-05-10T10:20:00.000Z" >}}

+**Resolved**: Schema Changes are now fully working again on EU.
+Failed Deployments during that time have been restored manually. {{< track "2018-05-10T14:30:00.000Z" >}}